 If there is a pattern then what is it?
 Do the incidents tend to happen at night?
 Do the incidents tend to occur when traffic is heavy?
 Was weather a contributing factor?
 What concessions or tactics can be employed to reduce driving times or areas of driving which your parent might find challenging.
 When was the last time they had an eye exam?
 Are there any medications that could be interfering with your parent’s ability to drive?
-Approach a solution as to how you can keep your parent (and others on the road) safe, and one that does not put your parent in a position of having to give up driving entirely.
+Look for a solution to keep your parent (and others on the road) safe, and one that does not put your parent in a position of having to give up driving entirely.

 Easing your parent out of the driver’s seat: How and when to have a serious discussion

-Having frequent discussions about cars and driving along with observing you parent’s driving skills will provide you with a solid foundation for more serious discussions should they be needed.
-Good reasons to have a more serious discussion about driving are if your parent is recovering from an illness or injury, or has recently changed medications.
+Having frequent discussions about cars and driving, along with observing you parent’s driving skills, will provide you with a solid foundation for more serious discussions should they be needed.
+Good reasons to have a more serious discussion about driving include if your parent is recovering from an illness or injury or has recently changed medications.
 Frequent tickets, car crashes or near misses or getting lost while driving are other reasons to discuss your parent’s plans for driving in the future.
 If you have observed near misses or confusion during your observations these can be the starting point for the discussion.

 Serious conversations should always occur in a calm and comfortable environment.
 Remember it is as important to listen as it is to talk.
 Focus in on a single incident or a type of incidence rather than throwing your entire journal at them as evidence.